“You are living a woman’s worst nightmare.”

 These statements clustered like barnacles in the back of my mind, their sharp edges piercing my self-worth.

-Of course, no one has said these things to my face.
-But the words are a composite of input from myriad sources . . . movies and tv, social media, books, work interactions, family conversations, even Christian circles.
-Sometimes the message has been subtle, and other times . . . not so much.
+Of course, no one had said these things to my face.
+But the words were a composite of input from myriad sources . . . movies and tv, social media, books, work interactions, family conversations, even Christian circles.
+Sometimes the message had been subtle, and other times . . . not so much.

 Before you protest such alarming self-talk, let’s look at the facts:

 I will never have any biological children or grandchildren.

 Can you honestly say this is or was your life goal, or something you pray for others (especially if you have a daughter)?

 Let’s be real.
 Most of us hope for (dare I say, expect) that our lives will include marriage, physical intimacy, and offspring.